freewil/txid-slash-command/README.md

 # Bitcoin /txid slash command for Mixmax

+## Known Issues
+Once the email is sent, Gmail will strip out the svg tags.
+This should be modified so that the resolver simply returns an img tag.
+There are two ways to accomplish this:
+ * a) upload the generated graph to an external service (such as S3) or
+ * b) cachs the generated graph and serve it from this web service

 This web service will allow you to add a /txid <txid> command to Mixmax which will provide a simple graph of the outputs of a bitcoin transaction.